 The same information is provided to new students who move in during the semester.

 Immediately upon moving into a hall, every student should become familiar with fire exit routes and locations of fire extinguishers.
-When a fire alarm sounds, all persons must immediately evacuate the building, exiting by the most direct safe route.
+When a fire alarm sounds, all persons must immediately evacuate the building and exit by the most direct safe route.
 Occupants must evacuate to points sufficient to ensure their personal safety.
 All residents must report to their designated evacuation points identified by their Resident Assistant.
 All occupants must evacuate in a timely manner.
 Students are trained in the following fire evacuation procedures:

 Before the Fire